peterpanxw/xiweipan/content/en/blog/2024-10-12-codeMicrostructure.md

 With TDF, we can go a step further to obtain more complex microstructural configurations, as demonstrated by the smiley and crying faces shown in the figure below (Fig. 2).
 {{<figure src="/figures/blogFigs/codeMicrostructure/Cell_Faces.png" caption="Figure 2: Cells with more complex geometries or topologies." width="500">}}

 Note also that, the unit cell geometry can be described in a totally explicit manner with the aid of **Non-Uniform Rational B-Spline (NURBS)**.
 In this context, both the inner and outer boundaries of unit cells have to be represented by NURBS curves or surfaces.
 So, the key to generating or storing representative cells is to capture control points that uniquely govern the NURBS.
-And one simply needs to drag these control points in order to change cell geometry/topology.
+And one simply needs to drag these control points in order to change cell geometry/topology, which greatly enhances the design flexibility.

 ### Periodic Arrangement
 Periodic structure can then be obtained by periodically arranging the micro cells along two directions in the 2D space.
 The plot and code are presented below.